InfiniteSuns/VietnamFlashbacks/README.md

 ## Usage ##

-There are two mandatory options:
+There is only one mandatory option, which is --responder.
+Without --dictionary set program will only log hashes without cracking:
 - ```-r or --responder is a path to Responder root directory (i.e. /root/git/responder)```
 - ```-d or --dictionary is a path to dictionary file of your choice (i.e. /root/dict/passwords.txt)```